TheoEsberg/ProjectVelocityShift/README.md

 ### to do

 - punkt 1
-- punnkt 2
+- punkt 2
-- punnnkt 3
+- punkt 3